-Verdict – The portability, battery life, and creative design makes this a great laptop and tablet for vloggers on the go.
+Verdict – The portability, battery life, and creative design make this a great laptop and tablet for vloggers on the go.
 It is also a great fit for creative types.

 Youtube is already making the push towards UltraHD content, which means editing in high resolution is ideal for serious vloggers or those that wish to be them.
 That’s why the HP Envy makes our list.
 With a 4K screen, you’ll be able to see your high-resolution content clearly, putting you on the cutting-edge of the vlogging industry.

 We also like the webcam kill-switch on this model.
 Some Vloggers like to shoot video directly from their webcam, but privacy can be a concern.
 The ability to turn the camera off when not in use is ideal.

 The laptop has an 8th generation Intel Core i7 processor, which isn’t the fastest on this list, but it’s more than capable of video editing.
 Though, the laptop may struggle to run multiple processes at once.
 It also has 16 GB of RAM, which is good.

 The HP Envy uses a fingerprint touchpad for security.
 Unfortunately, the touchpad may have issues reading fingerprints accurately.
 You can always type in your password to get in, but features that don’t work can be annoying.